South Shore Parking Garages Repairs - Braintree and Quincy Adams Red Line Stations

 - Contract One was completed on June 30, 2015 and provided temporary upgrade to the lighting at the Quincy Adams Station Parking Garage.

-- Contract Two is on-going and began in May 2015.
-Work under this contract provides repair of deteriorated garage- areas that need immediate attention to keep the garage safe and maintain operations.
-Work under this contract is planned to be completed in January 2017.
+- Contract Two was completed on March 3, 2017.
+Work under this contract provided repair of deteriorated garage- areas that need immediate attention to keep the garage safe and maintain operations.